Vishnu287345/Sales-Dashboard-with-Predictive-Analytics/README.md

 ```

 > The local frontend server will initialize in the browser: <http://localhost:3000>
+> and Dashboard URL route will be initialized in: <http://localhost:3000/dashboard>

 ```bash
 # Access the backend server with the following